leviayelin/Tic-Tec-Toe-game/README.md

 # 🎮 Tic-Tec-Toe-game
 ## 🧑‍💻 about
 ###
-A simple 1 player game of tic-tec-toe, user play against com added with game scores.
+A simple 2 player game of tic-tec-toe, users play against each other added with game scores.
 ## ⚙️ technology used:
 ###
 - HTML